tylertrimble/viswaternet/docs/examples.rst

 This example demonstrates the basic plotting functionality provided by VisWaterNet.
 The plot_basic_elements function is used to generate a view of the network layout, depicting the locations of nodes (junctions, tanks, and reservoirs) and links (pipes, pumps, and valves).

-1. Import the VisWaterNet and matplotlib.pyplot packages
+1. Import the VisWaterNet and matplotlib.pyplot packages.

 .. code:: python

     import viswaternet as vis
     import matplotlib.pyplot as plt

-2. Initialize a VisWaterNet model object for the .INP file of the water distribution network
+2. Initialize a VisWaterNet model object for the .INP file of the water distribution network.

 .. code:: python

     model = vis.VisWNModel("CTown.inp")

-3. Initialize and customize a matplotlib figure and axis
+3. Initialize and customize a matplotlib figure and axis.

 .. code:: python

     fig, ax = plt.subplots(figsize=(11,11))
     ax.set_frame_on(False) # remove frame from figure

-4. Create a basic network plot
+4. Create a basic network plot.

 .. code:: python